 But did you, Andre?
 He made a total of 33 appearances over two seasons with the Gunners and was largely met with ridicule.
 Swapping shirts with Robin van Persie at half-time in a clash against Manchester United in November 2012 was very much the nail in the coffin.

 Three months after the incident, he was loaned out to Gremio.
-Spells in India, Switzerland and a return to Turkey followed, but the left-back is now a free agent.
+Spells in India, Switzerland and a return to Turkey followed before he retired in 2019.

 The arrival of Campbell was a strange one.
 Officially signed by Arsenal in the summer of 2011 from Costa Rican side Deportivo Saprissa, it was not until 2013 that he actually gained a work permit.